seed-labs/seed-emulator/examples/00-simple-peering/README.md

 emu.render()
 ```

 The rendering process is where all the actual "things" happen.
-Softwares are added to the nodes, routing tables and protocols are configured, and BGP peers are configured.
+Software is added to the nodes, routing tables and protocols are configured, and BGP peers are configured.

 ## Step 7: compile the emulation